 With over 130,000 customers, Freshworks has seen phenomenal growth since its launch in 2010.
 As Freshworks continues to add clients at a blistering pace, it's also focused on driving long-term value through customer satisfaction and retention.

-We sat down with Vipin Thomas, Manager, Customer Success at Freshservice, to learn more.
+We sat down with Vipin Thomas of Freshservice to learn more.

 How did you start in Customer Success?